Apr 15, 2022

 TANYA CHAWLA: And we were like, "Yes!
 America's premier business school!"

-TANYA CHAWLA: I'm an undeclared sophomore at the University of California, Berkeley.
+TANYA CHAWLA: I'm an undeclared sophomore at the University of California-Berkeley.

 SIMON: She's taken a bunch of computer science courses where they've talked about this translating.
-And in one of those classes, she says last year…
+And in one of those classes, she says, last year ...

-TANYA CHAWLA: Okay, it's not that interesting of a story, but I took a class called "The Structure and Interpretation of Computer Programs."
+TANYA CHAWLA: Okay, it's not that interesting a story, but I took a class called "The Structure and Interpretation of Computer Programs."
 And I didn't go to lecture, but the one time—or, like, the few times I did go to lecture, one of the times the professor was like, "When you create webpages and you ask for names, there's things that you should think about."
-And so—because we're like the future of technology and programming—on the lecture slide, our professor included this list.

 TANYA CHAWLA: "All of these assumptions are wrong."